giveit4u/klatoo-251226/WORK_LOG_HERO_VISUALS.md

   - Maintained bold Pretendard JP and 15px gap for the Korean version.
 - **I18n Update**:
   - Restored **English (en)** as the default application language upon initial load.

+### 29. Economy Section Redesign & Typography Refinements [2025-12-27]
+- **Typography Adjustments**:
+  - Increased section subtitle font sizes by 2px (Vision, Features, Kubic, Economy).
+  - Increased footer tagline ("KLATOO : THE OPERATING SYSTEM...") by 4px for better brand visibility.
+- **Economy Section Redesign**:
+  - **Glassmorphism Implementation**: Applied consistent glassmorphism to all content boxes with `backdrop-blur-xl/2xl` and reduced background opacities (approx. 15% lower) to reveal the background honeycomb pattern more clearly.
+  - **Layout Alignment**: Synchronized the heights of the left "Revenue Share" box and the right "Value/Trading" boxes to align perfectly on the same horizontal plane.
+  - **Iconography Upgrades**:
+    - Replaced basic list bullets with sophisticated SVG icons: Ownership (Key), Creation (Stars), and Network (Globe).
+    - Refined the "Trading Card" with a modern zigzag rising arrow, scaled and positioned to align its baseline with the Marketplace button.
+- **Content Updates**:
+  - Updated Marketplace button text to "Marketplace Coming Soon" (and Korean "마켓플레이스 준비중").
+  - Revised card slogans: "Ownership meets Creation" and "Creation meets Distribution".
+- **Visual Polish**: Left-aligned all content within the Economy section cards for improved readability and a modern aesthetic.

+---